Rozalka/Story2/README.md

 # Story2
 fantastic future...
-this is my first version of a a wonderful novel.
+this is my first version of a wonderful novel.